symfony-si/fig-standards/accepted/PSR-13-links.md

     public function withLink(LinkInterface $link);

     /**
-     * Returns an instance with the specifed link removed.
+     * Returns an instance with the specified link removed.
      *
      * If the specified link is not present, this method MUST return normally
      * without errors.
 The link is present if $link is === identical to a link